gsouf/google-url/README.md

 Roadmap
 -------

-* Page parsing improvment (images results, website results...)
 * Refactoring and moving proxy pools
-* refactoring language management
-* refactoring page parsing management to handle better google page changes
+* Create better test and set up a task to handle google updates

 ChangeLog
 ---------

 What is new in V2 :

-* Page parsing has been wholly refactored to allow better control and extensibility
+* Page parsing has been wholly refactored to allow better control and extensibility (internal changes)
 * The result analyse API as been reviewed to be more semantic and now accepts different types of results ("in the news", "images", "in depth articles"...)
-* The language management is more transparent
+* The language management is more transparent.
+You can control easily the tld, the language, etc...
-* The control over tld is more transparent